Updated 08 July 2016

 Solicitor Edward John FOOKS and his wife Beatrice Emmeline FOOKS nee ARNOLD

-They had married at St John’s R.C.
-Church, Gravesend, in 1876, and moved to Langton around 1910.
+They had married at St John’s Roman Catholic Church, Gravesend, in 1876, and moved to Langton around 1910.
 Mrs FOOKS’s late father George Matthews ARNOLD had been 3 times Mayor of Gravesend, and the family home was Milton Hall.
-Mr FOOKS, was head of Messrs Fooks, Chadwick, Arnold & Chadwick, and clearly spoke good French, as he provided for the Courier newspaper the translation of an account of the experiences of one of the Belgian refugees from Herent, near Louvain .
+Mr FOOKS was a partner in the London law firm, Messrs Fooks, Chadwick, Arnold & Chadwick, and clearly spoke good French as he provided for the Courier newspaper the translation of an account of the experiences of one of the Belgian refugees from Herent, near Louvain .
+He was for 20 years Legal Adviser to the R.C.
+Diocese of Southwark .
 Their daughter Idaberga Mabel FOOKS was a VAD nurse for the duration of the war, at Bidborough Court (Kent 74) and for two years on secondment to the Scottish Women’s Hospitals in Russia and Serbia.

 Mrs PARDINGTON, Glynlee, Clarence Road, Tunbridge Wells